PODCAST "The Bulletin"

 Theme: SOL - Oral Health in Lisbon

 Guest: André Brandão de Almeida, Dentist and currently Administrator at SCML.
-He is also a Professor at the Egas Moniz School of Health and Science and a doctoral student at the Faculty of Medicine of the University of Lisbon.
+He is also a Professor at the Egas Moniz School of Health and Science and a PhD candidate at the Faculty of Medicine of the University of Lisbon.

 Episode 31, 2024

-Guest: Rui Godinho, trained psychologist, has directed the Childhood, Youth, and Family Directorate since 2016 and is a member of the ProChild CoLab Board.
+Guest: Rui Godinho, trained psychologist, has directed the Directorate of Childhood, Youth, and Family since 2016 and is a member of the Board of ProChild CoLab.

 Episode 30, 2024